About Folklaw

 Folklaw patterns often reach back to recover Indigenous relations with nature, with tending the land, with abstraction, with leadership, with totem and taboo, and with the containment of domineering spirits.
 With oligarchy on the rise, especially here in the U.S, we have completely failed at containing domineering spirits.
 See Oligarcy = Ecocide.

-Decriminalize Nature’s success shows how residents can unite and organize around an issue to effect change.
-This Oakland-based nonprofit has collaborated with local advocates to pass resolutions decriminalizing psilocybin mushrooms, ayahuasca, peyote, iboga, and other plant-based entheogens in 25 cities and counties across the country.
-These efforts aim to restore individuals’ rights to access natural entheogens for personal and therapeutic use.
+The movement Decriminalize Nature provides another example.
+This Oakland-based nonprofit worked with residents to pass resolutions decriminalizing psilocybin mushrooms, ayahuasca, peyote, and other plant-based entheogens in over 25 U.S. cities and counties.
+Many resolutions passed unanimously—restoring access to sacred medicines and reaffirming local power over corporate or federal control..
 The resolutions often passed unanimously.
-Heartfelt public testimonies of healing experienced through plant medicine show that effecting local politics isn’t boring-it’s one of the most meaningful things a person can do.
+Heartfelt public testimonies of healing experienced through plant medicine show that effecting local politics isn’t boring—it’s one of the most meaningful things a person can do.

-A debt is also owed here to the work of: Lewis Mumford, Aldous Huxley, Terence McKenna, Fritjof Capra, Theodore Roszak, Stanley Diamond, Joseph Campbell, Carl Gustav Jung, and to the contemporary authors cited throughout the text.
+Credit is also due to the work of Lewis Mumford, Aldous Huxley, Terence McKenna, Fritjof Capra, Theodore Roszak, Stanley Diamond, Joseph Campbell, Carl Jung, and the contemporary authors cited throughout.

 Images are sourced from the Creative Commons.
-A big thanks to the organization, and to the photographers.
+Thank you to the organization, and to the photographers.

 Meant to Be Used

-Use the resolutions to propose fair work-scheduling laws, publicly funded elections, ranked choice voting, ban cell phones during school hours, decriminalizing entheogens, etc. These all have precedent.
-An unprecedented resolution would be to limit the wealth of public servants.
-Getting the first municipality to pass such a resolution would be newsworthy, and groundbreaking.
+You might use it to propose fair work-scheduling laws, publicly funded elections, ranked choice voting, ban cell phones during school hours, decriminalizing entheogens, etc. These have precedent.
+Some patterns—like limiting the wealth of public servants—would break new ground and earn media attention.
+The first town to pass one could set history in motion.

 Social Criticism in the Age of AI

-I didn’t intent to use artificial intelligence to help write this project.
-It felt like cheating, and the prose was stiff.
-Yet, progress was slow and with fourteen billionaires in Trump’s administration, getting the work out felt urgent.
-So I gave AI the overall assignment, topic tree, essay structure, and starter paragraphs with instructions to: be wry not dry, Taoist, include Indigenous perspectives where applicable, consider the psychological effects in play, and draw on relevant books or studies while citing authorship.
+I didn’t intend to use artificial intelligence for this project.
+It felt like cheating, and the generated prose was stiff.
+But my progress was slow—and with fourteen billionaires in Trump’s administration, the work felt urgent.
+So I tried a different approach.

 The Authors